creolink/simple-rest/README.md

 - `usermod -aG docker ${USER}` and relogin

 Building images takes a while, but at the end you should be logged in into `flaconi_php` docker machine and site should be available in obrowser.
 If the site does not work (`autoloader missed`) please wait a moment.
 Docker-composer is installing vendor components.
+Please check `/vendor/` folder - there should be created folders.
+In any case, please install everything with composer (on docker `php` machine): `php composer.phar install`

+After installation, there can be problem with rights of `cache` folders.
+In this case, please do `make clean` (on `php` docker machine).

 On docker-php machine you can use `make` to clear cache, create coverage, test, etc. Just execute `make` to see info.